By Scott C. Salii

 Port Vila based Interchange Cable Network along with French telecom giant Alcatel are beginning a $31 million dollar project to create a fiber optic connection between Vanuatu and the world.
 ICN CEO Simon Fletcher sees the move not only as a potentially very lucrative economic boost for the nation but brings all the benefits of being connected to the information superhighway.

-“Telecommunications enhancements in bandwidth supply could offer products such as remote monitoring and diagnosis of medical conditions, clinic MRI scans for example.”
+“Telecommunications enhancements in bandwidth supply could offer products such as remote monitoring and diagnosis of medical conditions, MRI scans for example.”
 Fletcher said.
 This could enable a doctor in Australia to view a MRI scan in real time even halfway around the world.

-In addition, dosage technological advances have now made access to specialized higher education and telecommuting jobs like a call-center operator available where once these prospects were possible only with much travel and personal expense.
-These benefits are becoming more clear by the day, ed and according to a new special report to the United Nations Human Rights Council “…the Internet boosts economic, social and political development, and contributes to the progress of humankind as a whole” prompting new policy discussion and legislation in countries around the world.
+In addition, technological advances have now made access to specialized higher education and telecommuting jobs like a call-center operator available where once these prospects were possible only with much travel and personal expense.
+These benefits are becoming more clear by the day, and according to a new special report to the United Nations Human Rights Council “…the Internet boosts economic, social and political development, and contributes to the progress of humankind as a whole” prompting new policy discussion and legislation in countries around the world.

 All of this signals a paradigm shift that sees the Internet as more than a luxury, but as a means of protecting and enhancing human rights, as well as a tool that can raise standards of living in even the most remote of regions.
 With this move, Vanuatu has placed itself in a position to take full advantage of modern technology now, and in the future.